suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         <br>
         <br>

+        This formula calculates the negative log-likelihood of the true class label under the predicted class probabilities. <br>
+        The goal is to minimize this loss during training. <br>

         MSE achieved on test data after 206 epochs for the regression model trained on only contact data, and only <br>
-        for left direction was = 0.48461 cm^2
+        for left direction was = 0.48461 cm^2 <br>

         MSE achieved on test data after 206 epochs for the regression model trained on only contact data, and only <br>
-        for right direction was = 0.14036 cm^2
+        for right direction was = 0.14036 cm^2 <br>
         "
     -
         type: image